-New York Giants president Harry Hempstead rejects the International League's request for permission to put a team in the Bronx.
-The shift of the IL's Jersey City to the nearby borough, already the home to the Yankees, was conceived as a way to prop up the failing minor league franchise and perhaps to thwart the invasion of the Federal League into the Big Apple.
+New York Giants president Harry Hempstead rejects the International League's request to put a team in the Bronx.
+The proposed shift of the Jersey City team to the nearby borough, the future home of the Yankees starting in 1923, was conceived to prop up the failing minor league franchise and perhaps as an opportunity to thwart the invasion of the Federal League into the Big Apple.

-The first arbitration ruling in baseball history is decided in favor of Twins' hurler Dick Woodson.
-The right-hander, the first player to invoke the new free agency clause, is awarded the $29,000 he asked for rather than having to take Minnesota's offer which was $6 thousand less.
+In the first arbitration ruling in baseball history, Detroit lawyer Harry H. Platt, a labor arbitrator for thirty years, decides in favor of Dick Woodson, who posted a 10-8 record and a 3.95 ERA for the Twins last season.
+The 27-year-old right-hander, the first player to invoke the new free agency clause, is awarded the $29,000 he requested rather than having to take Minnesota's offer, which was six thousand dollars less.

-The Cubs trade two-time NL batting champ Bill Madlock along with Rod Sperring to the Giants for Bobby Murcer, Steve Ontiveros and a minor leaguer.
-During the 1979 season, San Francisco will trade the fiercely competitive 'Mad Dog' to the Pirates, where he play a major role in the team's world championship that season, and will win two more batting crowns during his seven-year tenure in Pittsburgh.
+The Cubs trade two-time NL batting champ Bill Madlock and Rod Sperring to the Giants for Bobby Murcer, Steve Ontiveros, and a minor leaguer.
+During the 1979 season, San Francisco trades the fiercely competitive 'Mad Dog' to the Pirates, where he will play a major role in the team's world championship that season and win two more batting crowns during his seven-year tenure in Pittsburgh.

-Kent Hrbek signs a new contract making him the Twins' first million dollar player.
-The Minnesota first baseman was the runner-up for the American League Most Valuable Player last season after batting .311 along with 27 homers and 107 RBIs for the second-place club.
+Kent Hrbek signs a five-year, $6 million contract with the Twins, making him the team's first million-dollar player.
+The 24-year-old Minnesota first baseman, paid $375,000 last season, was the runner-up for the American League Most Valuable Player, finishing second to Tiger closer Willie Hernandez, batted .311 with 27 homers and 107 RBIs for the second-place club.

 General Mills, the makers of Wheaties, unveils three new Jackie Robinson cereal boxes to be sold in stores nationwide.
-The Dodgers' Hall of Fame infielder will be the first athlete to be honored on all three varieties of Wheaties: Original Wheaties, Honey Frosted Wheaties, and Crispy Wheaties 'n' Raisins.
+The Dodgers' Hall of Fame infielder will be the first athlete to be honored on all three varieties of Wheaties: Original, Honey Frosted, and Crispy Wheaties 'n' Raisins.

-As thousands cheer, Three Rivers Stadium, 30-year-old home of the Pirates, is imploded.
-Roberto Clemente's 3,000th hit as well as Mike Schmidt's 500th career home run are part of the historic park's legacy.
+As thousands cheer, Three Rivers Stadium, Pittsburgh's 30-year-old sports venue, is imploded when electricity surges through a detonating cord connected to more than 4,800 pounds of dynamite in 2,500 spots in the former home of the Pirates and NFL's Steelers.
+Roberto Clemente's 3,000th hit and Mike Schmidt's 500th career home run are part of the historic park's legacy.

-Jose Canseco's controversial book, Juiced, is made available in certain markets in anticipation to his appearance on CBS's Sixty Minutes.
-The self proclaimed godfather of the steroids in baseball alleges Mark McGwire, Juan Gonzalez, Rafael Palmeiro and Ivan Rodriguez all used illegal performance-enhancing drugs.
+Jose Canseco's controversial book, Juiced, is made available in selected markets in anticipation of his appearance on CBS's Sixty Minutes.
+The self-proclaimed godfather of steroids in baseball alleges Mark McGwire, Juan Gonzalez, Rafael Palmeiro, and Ivan Rodriguez used illegal performance-enhancing drugs.

-The Mets announce their former slugging All-Star and often-troubled Rookie of the Year, Darryl Strawberry, will rejoin the team as a special outfield instructor during spring training.
-He will also join former 1986 World Champion teammates Gary Carter, Lenny Dykstra, Howard Johnson and Tim Teufel at Shea Stadium on Feb.
-27 when single-game tickets go on sale.
+The Mets announce their former slugging All-Star Darryl Strawberry will rejoin the team as an outfield instructor during spring training.
+The often-troubled Rookie of the Year will join former 1986 World Champion teammates Gary Carter, Lenny Dykstra, Howard Johnson, and Tim Teufel at Shea Stadium on February 27, when single-game tickets go on sale.

 Avoiding an arbitration hearing, starting pitcher Carlos Zambrano (14-6, 3.26) and the Cubs agree to a one-year deal worth $6.5 million.
 After earning $3.76 million last season, the emotional right-hander had asked for $7.2 million, with Chicago offering $6 million.

 Avoiding salary arbitration, AL's reigning batting champ Joe Mauer (.347, 13, 84) and the Twins come to terms on a $33 million, four-year contract.
-The hometown 23-year-old All-star backstop is the first catcher to lead the majors in batting average and the first to win the batting title in the American League.
+The hometown 23-year-old All-Star backstop is the first catcher to lead the majors in batting average, becoming the first to win the American League batting crown.

-Following in the footsteps of fan favorites Nolan Ryan, Roger Clemens and Jeff Bagwell, Craig Biggio agrees to a three-year personal services contract with the Astros.
-The 42-year-old retired ballplayer spent his entire 20-year career in Houston, leading the club in games, at-bats, hits, doubles, and total bases.
+Craig Biggio, following in the footsteps of fan favorites Nolan Ryan, Roger Clemens, and Jeff Bagwell, agrees to a three-year personal services contract with the Astros.
+The 42-year-old retired ballplayer spent his 20-year career with Houston, leading the franchise in games, at-bats, hits, doubles, and total bases.

 The Nationals sign slugger Adam Dunn to a two-year, $20 million deal.
-The 29-year old left-handed free-agent, who played for Arizona last season, will bat cleanup for Washington, replacing Nick Johnson at first base.
+The 29-year-old southpaw swing free-agent, who played for Arizona last season, will bat cleanup for Washington, replacing Nick Johnson at first base.

-Ernie Harwell, the long-time voice of the Tigers, will receive the Vin Scully Lifetime Achievement Award in Sports Broadcasting during WFUV Radio’s Spring Gala at Fordham University.
+During WFUV Radio's Spring Gala at Fordham University, Ernie Harwell, the Tigers' long-time voice, will receive the Vin Scully Lifetime Achievement Award in Sports Broadcasting.
 The 92-year-old Hall of Fame broadcaster is the third recipient of the VSLA, named for the former alum and Dodger broadcast icon, joining inaugural honoree Vin Scully (2008) and Dick Enberg (2009).